anakin004/ASL-Interpreter-TF/README.md

 Since this model is already trained on data, you can download the trained.h5 model and using opencv, you can make predictions using opencv all you need to do is make sure you utilize the mediapipe_detection so that mediapipe can make detection on keypoints, drawing them isn't necesary but it is cool ...

--~ also, I would recommend utilizing the prob_viz function to visualize the models output extract the keypoints from the image, and MAKE SURE --- !! if a any landmark we are detecting goes out of scope that its represented by a npy of zeros !! then, using predict with the model and running argmax you ge tthe prediction a little additional optimization is that when we transition between different signs we dont want to say that we are detection a specific sign so we only predict when the sign currently predicted is the same sign as 10 predictions ago, again each prediciton is happening per frame
+-~ also, I would recommend utilizing the prob_viz function to visualize the models output extract the keypoints from the image, and MAKE SURE --- !! if a any landmark we are detecting goes out of scope that its represented by a npy of zeros !! then, using predict with the model and running argmax you get the prediction.
+A little additional optimization is that when we transition between different signs we dont want to say that we are detection a specific sign so we only predict when the sign currently predicted is the same sign as 10 predictions ago, again each prediciton is happening per 30 frames

 -= note , I trained my model on limited data, essentially this was the structure of my data